pyinstaller/pyinstaller/doc/source/Manual.rst

 Or you can apply the ``unicode()`` function to the object to reproduce the version text file.

-Building Mac OS X App Bundles
+Building MacÂ OSÂ X App Bundles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you specify only ``--onefile`` under Mac OS X, the output
+If you specify only ``--onefile`` under MacÂ OSÂ X, the output
 in ``dist`` is a UNIX executable
 ``myscript``.
 It can be executed from a Terminal command line.